dna-technology/dna-task-livecoding-java-payments/README.md

 2. run tests by using mvn wrapper to check if everything works fine.

 ## Scenario
-Let's imagine you are working on API for backend of online payment system.
+Let’s imagine you are working on API for backend of online payment system.
+The actors are: users (festival participants), merchants, event organiser.
+We want to enable backoffice operations to the event organiser.

+Currently implemented:
-In this system the user can make a payment to a specific merchant System has payment log.
-It means that information about payments are stored in database.
+- Users can make a payment (with a virtual currency) to a specific merchant.
+- Our system has payment log.
+- It means that information about payments are stored in database.
-Data can be used for reporting.
+- This data can be used for reporting.

+# Tasks
+## Task 1:
+Please make a code review of the currently implemented solution.
-## Task
+## Task 2:
-Add new endpoint which give total income for payments for selected time period for given merchant.
+Add new endpoint which give total income for payments for selected time period for given merchant. (edited)